mapeditor/tiled/docs/manual/automapping.rst

 intention of indexes in the outputs of rules is only used for random output.

 The indexes in the output section have nothing to do with the indexes in the input section, they are independent.
 In the output section they are used for randomness.
 In the input section they are used to define multiple possible layers as input.
 So when there are multiple indexes within one rule, the output will be chosen fairly (uniformly distributed) across all indexes.
-So a dice will be rolled and one index is picked.
-All of the output layers carrying this index will be put out into the working map then.
+Only the output layers with the chosen index will be put out into the working map.

-Note that the output is not being checked for overlapping on itself.
-This can be achieved by setting the map property :ref:`NoOverlappingRules <automapping-NoOverlappingRules>` to ``true``.
+Note that the output is by default not being checked for overlapping on itself.
+This can be achieved by setting the map property :ref:`NoOverlappingOutput <automapping-NoOverlappingOutput>` to ``true``.
+This option applies independently for each rule, so different rules can still overlap each other.

 Map Properties
 --------------